Chandram-Dutta/astera/README.md

-# astera
+# Astera

-A new Flutter project.
+Find Asteroids near you!

+Chandram Dutta © 2022

+> The App uses the Nasa Open NeoWs API to fetch the data of the Asteroids near Earth.
+The App is built using Flutter and Dart.

+---

-## Getting Started
+### Getting Started with Flutter

 This project is a starting point for a Flutter application.